 Pay close attention when installing downloaded software.
 Even many reputable programs will install extra items you may not be aware of that can slow your system down.

 The more places your computer has to search to find files, the slower its performance.
 That makes defragmenting the hard drive an essential step in any tune-up of a PC with a traditional hard drive.
 If you have one of the newer solid-state drives (SSDs), however, you're in luck - they never need to be defragmented.

 In Windows 7 and earlier, defragment by using the included Disk Defragmenter tool.
 In Windows 8, use the program Optimize Drives.

-Bloatware is any unnecessary and often obtrusive program that comes pre-loaded on many consumer PCs, or that gets added during the installation of legitimate software.
+Look for any unnecessary programs.
+They may come pre-loaded on consumer PCs, or get added during the installation of legitimate software.
 These unwanted programs often increase boot time, waste memory, and clutter up your system tray, desktop, and context menus.

 3. Don't skip security

 This tip is especially important for new purchases.
 It may have been months since the computer was last updated at the factory, so check for updates, especially the first time you turn the machine on.
 Keeping the operating system (OS), drivers, and programs up to date is key to maintaining smooth performance.